viewflow/django-fsm/README.md

 @transition(field=state, source='new', target='published', on_error='failed')
 def publish(self):
    """
-   Some exceptio could happends here
+   Some exception could happens here
    """
 ```

+To swallow these exceptions after transitioning to the `on_error` state, set `propogate=False`.

 ### `state_choices`
 Instead of passing two elements list `choices` you could use three elements `state_choices`,